Nalhati I: Language and religion

 In the 2011 census, Hindus numbered 106,738 and formed 52.11% of the population in Nalhati I CD Block.
 Muslims numbered 95,521 and formed 46.64% of the population.
 Christians numbered 1,793 and formed 0.88% of the population.
 Others numbered 766 and formed 0.37% of the population.

 The proportion of Hindus in Birbhum district has declined from 72.2% in 1961 to 62.3% in 2011.
 The proportion of Muslims in Birbhum district has increased from 27.6% to 37.1% during the same period.
 Christians formed 0.3% in 2011.

 At the time of the 2011 census, 94.76% of the population spoke Bengali and 4.90% Santali as their first language.

 Rural poverty

-As per the BPL household survey carried out in 2005, the proportion of BPL households in Nalhati I CD Block was 42.8%, against 42.3% in Birbhum district.
+As per the BPL household survey carried out in 2005, the proportion of households below the poverty line (BPL) in Nalhati I CD Block was 42.8%, against 42.3% in Birbhum district.
 In six CD Blocks – Murarai II, Nalhati II, Rampurhat II, Rampurhat I, Suri II and Murarai I – the proportion of BPL families was more than 50%.
 In three CD Blocks – Rajnagar, Suri I and Labhpur – the proportion of BPL families was less than 30%.
 The other ten CD Blocks in Birbhum district were placed in between.
-According to the District Human Development Report, Birbhum, “Although there is no indication that the share of BPL households is more in blocks with higher share of agricultural labourer, there is a clear pattern that the share of BPL households is more in blocks with disadvantaged population in general and Muslim population in particular.”
-(The disadvantaged population includes SCs, STs and Muslims).
+According to the District Human Development Report, Birbhum, "Although there is no indication that the share of BPL households is more in blocks with higher share of agricultural labourer, there is a clear pattern that the share of BPL households is more in blocks with disadvantaged population in general and Muslim population in particular."
+(The disadvantaged population includes scheduled castes, scheduled tribes, and Muslims).